simmestdagh/tf-git/README.md

 - ✅ Only created on request
 - ✅ Automatically detected by Terraform (`.auto.tf` files are loaded automatically)

-**Provider Detection:** The init command automatically detects your cloud provider (AWS, Azure, or GCP) by scanning existing `.tf` files and generates the appropriate provider configuration.
+**Provider Detection:** The init command automatically detects your cloud provider (AWS, Azure, or GCP) by scanning existing `.tf` files.

+**Important:** If a provider block already exists in your codebase, `tf-git init` will:
+- Generate only the variable definitions in `tf-git.auto.tf`
+- Provide instructions and a patch to add `default_tags` to your existing provider block

+This prevents duplicate provider configuration errors.
+You'll need to manually add the `default_tags` block to your existing provider configuration (the command will show you exactly what to add).

+**Note on GCP:** GCP uses labels instead of tags, and provider-wide defaults aren't uniform.
+You may need to add labels per resource or use a module for GCP projects.

 ## How It Works